 Determining Financial Need

-Like many community colleges, Herkimer College prioritizes financial aid awards according to financial need.
-A student's financial need is the difference between the student's cost of attendance at Herkimer College, and the amount their family is expected to contribute to the student's education.
+Herkimer College prioritizes financial aid awards according to financial need.
+A student's financial need is the difference between the cost of attendance at Herkimer College and the amount their family is expected to contribute to the student's education.

 Cost of Attendance (COA)

-Cost of attendance is an estimate of the full expense associated with attending Herkimer College for one academic year.
-Included in our cost estimate is tuition, fees, book charges, room & board and basic allowance for transportation and personal expenses.
-For local students commuting from home, the estimate also includes expenses for all categories.
+Cost of attendance is an estimate of the full expense of attending Herkimer College for one academic year.
+This includes tuition, fees, the price of books, room and board, and basic allowance for transportation and personal expenses.

 Expected Family Contribution (EFC)